CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 ### Task 2: Create an Azure Migrate project

+In this task, you create an Azure Migrate project by logging into the Azure portal.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, in the browser window, go to the Azure portal at `https://portal.azure.com/`, and sign in by using the following credentials.

     - Username: <inject key="AzureAdUserEmail"></inject>